-Glenda had bought dresses and vests for the kids and we had bought matching dresses for the family picture.
-It was quite a challenge but turned out nice.
+Glenda had bought dresses and vests for the kids and we had bought matching dresses for the

 November 27th we left Riverside and went to Livermore.
 More peaceful since the wedding is over.
-Went to church .
+Went to church.
 The talks and lessons were especially good including Winslow's Sunday School lesson.